unixjazz/transcriba/README.md

 D07     KEY_LEFTCTRL + KEY_F12    Slow-Down
 ```

-##Getting Started
+## Getting Started

 You need to configure VLC before using the script:

-* Open VLC: preferences: advanced preferences and configure its interface to use 'RC', check the option 'fake tty' and 'UNIX socket command
+* Open VLC: preferences: advanced preferences and configure its interface to
+use 'RC', check the option 'fake tty' and 'UNIX socket command input' to
-input' to the path of the script;
+the path of the script;

 * Open 'keyboard.map' for a list of keycodes.
-Edit transcriba.py and change the keycodes according to your environment;
+Edit transcriba.py and change the
+keycodes according to your environment;

 * Plug your USB pedal and launch the script.

-##Assembly Instructions
+## Assembly Instructions

 The prototype was based on a L-shaped aluminum bar (which can be found in any
-hardware store), a collection of buttons, wires, and an ATmega32U4 MCU (which can be found in many projects, most notably on the Arduino Leonardo):
+hardware store), a collection of buttons, wires, and an ATmega32U4 MCU (which
+can be found in many projects, most notably on the Arduino Leonardo):

 [Pedal Transcriba prototype](pedal_0.1.jpg)

-TODO: describe the assembly process w/ the PCB, as soon as they are ready!
+TODO: describe the assembly process w/ the PCB, as soon as it is ready!

-##Licensing
+## Licensing

 Each dependency has specific licensing requirements.
-Check their respective files for further information.
+Check their respective
-This script is distributed under the GPL version 2.
+files for further information.
+This script is distributed under the GPL
+version 2.
 For further information, read 'LICENSE'.

 *Enjoy Transcribing!*
+ (just kidding...)